varnerlab/CHEME-1800-Computing-Book/unit-2-data/reduction.md

 * PCA is a specific application of SVD to the [covariance matrix](https://en.wikipedia.org/wiki/Covariance_matrix) of a dataset where the principal components are obtained from the matrix $\mathbf{U}$ and the amount of variance explained by each component is obtained from the singular values in $\mathbf{\Sigma}$.

 #### Covariance matrix
 The [covariance matrix](https://en.wikipedia.org/wiki/Covariance_matrix) is a square matrix that summarizes the pairwise relationships between variables in a dataset.
-The diagonal elements represent the [variance](https://en.wikipedia.org/wiki/Variance) of each variable, i.e., the standard deviation squared.
+The diagonal elements represent each variable’s [variance](https://en.wikipedia.org/wiki/Variance), i.e., the standard deviation squared.
 In contrast, the off-diagonal elements represent the [covariance](https://en.wikipedia.org/wiki/Covariance) between pairs of variables ({prf:ref}`defn-covariance matrix`):

 ````{prf:definition} Covariance matrix
 :label: defn-covariance matrix